codac-team/codac/doc/source/how_to.rst

   Tube z(domain, timestep, Interval(-42.0, 17.0)); // [y]=[-42.0, 17.0]
   Tube w(x, 3.0); // same structure as x, with [y]=[3]

-To create a :code:`Tube` object from a analytical expression:
+To create a :code:`Tube` object from an analytical expression:

 .. code-block:: c++